What Is The Water Cycle, And How Does It Work?

 What Is The Water Cycle?

-The Water Cycle is the constant movement or flow of water in its various forms on a local and global scale over land, in the oceans, and in the atmosphere.
+The Water Cycle is the constant movement of water in its various forms on a local and global scale as it flows or transitions over land, in the oceans, and the atmosphere.

 This includes all related physical processes such as precipitation, evaporation, condensation, sublimation, and transpiration.